 (vi) the words “hereof”, “herein” and “hereunder” and words of similar import when used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement.
 Section, subsection and Schedule references contained in this Agreement are references to Sections, subsections and Schedules in or to this Agreement unless otherwise specified.

 .
-The name of the Trust shall be Owner Trust, in which name Owner Trustee shall engage in the transactions contemplated hereby; make and execute contracts and other instruments; acquire the Class B Member Interest; enter into the G-Future LLC Agreement, the Total Return Swap Agreement and the Facility Agreement; sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.
+The name of the Trust shall be G-Future Interest J.M.
+Owner Trust, in which name Owner Trustee shall engage in the transactions contemplated hereby; make and execute contracts and other instruments; acquire the Class B Member Interest; enter into the G-Future LLC Agreement, the Total Return Swap Agreement and the Facility Agreement; sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.

 .
 The office of the Trust shall be care of the Owner Trustee, at the Corporate Trust Office or at such other address as Owner Trustee may designate by notice to the    Agent and the Certificate Holder.